 The inauguration of the Advanced LIGO detectors made clear that there are great opportunities to conduct new science by measuring gravitational waves.
 On September 14, 2015, when only at about 40 percent of the aLIGO design sensitivity, the aLIGO interferometers made the first detection of gravitational waves, GW150914 [16].
-During the first and second Observing runs (O1 and O2), LIGO, in collaboration with the Virgo project, detected 4 more binary black hole mergers [17-20] and the merger of two neutron stars [21].
-It is certain that improved detector performance will enable more detections and more accurate measurements of the astrophysical parameters encoded in the waveforms of the merging compact objects.
+The discovery rate is accelerating; during the first and second Observing runs (O1 and O2), LIGO, in collaboration with the Virgo project, detected 10 binary black hole mergers [17-21] and the merger of two neutron stars [22].
+During the first 4 months of the O3, we are detecting candidate events about once per week [23].
+Improved detector performance will enable more detections and more accurate measurements of the astrophysical parameters encoded in the waveforms of the merging compact objects.

 This Instrument Science White Paper describes the work by the LIGO Scientific Collaboration (LSC) to conduct research and development to improve the current generation of LIGO and GEO interferometers and to develop new concepts, prototypes, components, and to perform modeling for future interferometers.
-The efforts on LIGO Detector Characterization [22] and LIGO Data Analysis [23] are described in companion White Papers, and the coordination of these efforts is described in the LIGO Program Committee document (TBD).
+The efforts in LIGO Operations [24], LIGO Detector Characterization [25] and LIGO Data Analysis [26] are described in companion White Papers.
+The Operations White Paper is new in 2019, and describes Detector Commissioning, Calibration, Computing, Detector Characterization, and the Joint Run Planning Committee - some of which straddle this document, particularly as ideas move from research into deployment at the detectors.
+The coordination of these efforts is described in the LIGO Program [27].
+Beginning with this 2019 version, each subsection in sections 3-8 of this whitepaper refers the work described to a particular topic in the LIGO Scientific Collaboration Program 2019-2020.